 You might not recognize Andrew Fitzsimons name, but surely you’ve seen this celebrity stylist somewhere – perhaps with the Kardashians or by supporting his Trans Cosmetic Donation Program, which we’ve covered here.
-Or, else, you’ve come across his star-studded Instagram account.
-Those in the industry might have even signed up for this year’s HAIR MASTERclass.

 This post may have affiliate links, meaning we earn a small commission on purchases through the links (at no extra cost to you).
 This does not change our opinion but does help support the site.
 Thank you!